LeMinux/PresentingSecureProgramming/Files/Linux/LinuxFiles.md

 ```

 You may also see these permissions represented in their numerical form especially when setting permissions with chmod.
+This form of setting the mode is known as the absolute mode.
 In their numerical representation they are an octal value (3 bits) with 001 (1) as read, 010 (2) as write, and 100 (4) as execution.
 Any number between 0 and 7 can be used to represent the permissions since it is using the location of the bits.
 If we use the previous permissions string example here it would look like this.